stacksjs/stacks/README.md

 - Framework-agnostic Component & Function Libraries
 - Deployment & Release Manager _(CI & CD)_

+## Convention Over Configuration

-In other words, Stacks helps you, as a developer, every step along the way—in beginner & expert-friendly ways, allowing you to focus on the _what & why_ of your project, all while enabling you to always stay in control & ownership of your _(& your user’s)_ data.
+As a developer, Stacks helps you every step along the way—in beginner & expert-friendly ways, allowing you to focus on the _what & why_ of your project, all while enabling you to stay in control & ownership of your _(& your users’)_ data.

-> “Convention over configuration” is the Stacks mantra. _- Chris_
+> “It is the framework’s responsibility to remove patterns that lead to boilerplate code.
+And Stacks is really good at that.” _- Chris_

 <!-- ![Atomic UI & FX Design](./docs/assets/diagram.png) -->